 2. How the Mind Constructs the Surrounding Environment

-How Is Reality Constructed In The Brain
+2.2 How Is Reality Constructed in the Mind

 Here is another view of how reality is assembled in the brain.
 On the far left are the rod and cone cells of the retina.
 They convert light to electrical impulses.
 These are sent over the optic nerve to the LGN.
 Then they are sent onto the visual cortex.
 Notice the outside world is perceived in the visual cortex.
 Everything to the left is outside the mind.
 Everything to the right is inside the mind.

-4. The Mind and its Environment: The Traditional Perspective
+2.3.
+The Mind and its Environment: The Traditional Perspective

 Here is an image of the human mind.
 The human mind is represented by the tiny red dot, in the head of one of the people in the group.
-The environment is represented by the large cube surrounding the scene.
+That person's environment is represented by the large cube surrounding the scene.
 Imagine the group is standing in a large auditorium.
 In this view, the mind is a small dot surrounded by a large environment.

 This view is normally what most people envision in terms of the mind versus the environment.
 We envision the mind as the grey matter inside our head (shown as a red dot).
 We envision the environment as our surrounding space (shown as the surrounding cube).
 This is what most people believe is the relationship between the mind and the environment.
 They see the mind surrounded by a large outside world.